War, crisis, and mortgage rates….three words you usually don’t hear together.

 Two things probably need to happen before a war or other international crisis impacts mortgage rates.

-Even if these two things are achieved, mortgage lenders will continue to be cautious with the interest rates they issue because once the war or conflict is resolved or reasonably under control the the bond market, especially Mortgage Backed Securities, will sell off.
-Sometimes the move back up pushes higher than were they were prior to to the event.
+Even if these two things are achieved, mortgage lenders will continue to be cautious with the interest rates they issue because once the war or conflict is resolved or reasonably under control the bond market, especially Mortgage Backed Securities, will sell off.
+Sometimes the move back up pushes higher than where they were prior to the event.

 - An escalation of tensions

 - The conflict or crisis to last longer than a few weeks

 In the case of what happened on January 2nd, 2020 we would need to see a significant response from Iran within the next week or two and the perception needs to be that the response from Iran will cause a long term conflict for the United States.
 At that point we may start to see mortgage rates move lower but don’t expect huge drops especially if mortgage rates are already near multi-year lows.